 It seems further tweaking has also resulted in more subtle changes to the algorithm.

-These more subtle changes have pushed down information which is not considered to be "mainstream" or "conventional".
+These more subtle changes have pushed down information that is not considered to be “mainstream” or “conventional”.

 This would include a variety of topics such as adrenal fatigue, thyroid management with T3 medications, advanced thyroid testing, vaccines, non-GMO, the use of organic foods, the use of certain diets (ketogenic diet comes to mind), etc.

-When you search for something related to these topics you are now given results from Google which often contain information which is critical or negative about these topics whereas previously you would find information which was more receptive.
+When you search for something related to these topics you are now given results from Google which often contain information that is critical or negative about these topics whereas previously you would find information that was more receptive.